-The Taylor-Green-Vortex (TGV) is one of the simplest configuration, where you can investigate the generation of small structures and the resulting turbulence.
-The 2π periodic box domain and the single mode initial conditions contribute to the simplicity.
-In consequence, the TGV is a common benchmark case for Direct Numerical Simulations (DNS) and Large Eddy Simulations (LES).
-This example shows the usage and the effects of different subgrid scale turbulence models.
+The Taylor-Green vortex (TGV) is one of the simplest configurations to investigate the generation of small scale structures and the resulting turbulence.
+The cubic domain $\Omega=(2\pi)^3$ with periodic boundaries and the single mode initialization contribute to the model's simplicity.
+In consequence, the TGV is a common benchmark case for direct numerical simulation (DNS) as well as large eddy simulation (LES).
+This example demonstrates the usage of different subgrid models and visualizes their effects on global turbulence quantities.
 The molecular dissipation rate, the eddy dissipation rate and the effective dissipation rate are calculated and plotted over the simulation time.
-This results can be compared with a published DNS solution by Brachet et al. [12].
+The results can be compared with a DNS solution published by Brachet et al. [13].